Genistein supplement isoflavone health benefit, dosage,

 Soybean source phytoestrogen, role in breast cancer, antioxidant benefit and influence on estrogen

 Genistein is a plant-derived estrogen-like compound and one of several known isoflavones, including daidzein, found in a number of plants, with soybeans and soy products like tofu being the primary food source.
-The chemical structure is 4', 5, 7-trihydroxyisoflavone.
-Many people are using this supplement for health benefits.
+Many people use this supplement for health benefits including the hope that it protects against cancer.

 How is it sold?